-- (1) As of 3 November 2022, no person shall operate aeroplane, airship, helicopter and powered-lift pilots, glider, rotorcraft, powered-lift or free balloon remote pilots,, Air Traffic Controller and Aeronautical Station Operator unless they demonstrate the ability to speak and understand the Aviation English language used for radio telephony communications in Ghana. - (2) No person shall operate as a Pilot or Air Traffic Controller unless the person demonstrates the ability to speak and understand the Aviation English Language used for radiotelephony communications in Ghana to at least the Operational Level (Level 4) with the aim to speak at the Expert Level (Level 6) as specified in the language proficiency requirements in IS:2.2.2. - (3) No person shall operate as a Flight navigator or use the radiotelephone aboard an aircraft a Flight Navigator unless the person demonstrates the ability to speak and understand the Aviation English Language used for radiotelephony communications to the level specified in the language proficiency requirements in IS:2.2.2. - (4) The language proficiency of specified personnel in item (1) shall be formally evaluated at intervals in accordance with an individual's demonstrated proficiency level as follows: - (a) Those demonstrating language proficiency at the Operational Level (Level 4) shall be evaluated at intervals not greater than 3 years; - (b) Those demonstrating language proficiency at the Extended Level (Level 5) shall be evaluated at intervals not greater than 6 years; and - (c) Those demonstrating language proficiency at the Expert Level (Level 6) shall be exempt from further language evaluation.
+- (1) No person shall operate as an aeroplane, airship, helicopter and powered-lift pilot, an aeroplane, glider, rotorcraft, powered-lift or free balloon remote pilot, air traffic controller or aeronautical station operators unless they demonstrate the ability to speak and understand the Aviation English language used for radio telephony communications in Ghana. - (2) No person shall operate as a Pilot or Air Traffic Controller unless the person demonstrates the ability to speak and understand the Aviation English Language used for radiotelephony communications in Ghana to at least the Operational Level (Level 4) with the aim to speak at the Expert Level (Level 6) as specified in the language proficiency requirements in IS:2.2.2. - (3) No person shall operate as a Flight navigator or use the radiotelephone aboard an aircraft a Flight Navigator unless the person demonstrates the ability to speak and understand the Aviation English Language used for radiotelephony communications to the level specified in the language proficiency requirements in IS:2.2.2.

+- (4) The language proficiency of specified personnel in item (1) shall be formally evaluated at intervals in accordance with an individual's demonstrated proficiency level as follows: - (a) Those demonstrating language proficiency at the Operational Level (Level 4) shall be evaluated at least once every three (3) years; - (b) Those demonstrating language proficiency at the Extended Level (Level 5) shall be evaluated at least once every six (6) years; and - (c) Those demonstrating language proficiency at the Expert Level (Level 6) shall be exempt from further language evaluation.

-Note-Implementing Standard IS:2.2.2 contains the detailed requirements for language proficiency.
+Note- Implementing Standard IS:2.2.2 contains the detailed requirements for language proficiency.